iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 6. NgModelGroup - Grouping the From Controls in template Driven Forms using ngModelGroup in angular
 7. setValue and patch Value for Populating Form Elements in the Template Driven form in Angular
 8. Get and Reset the form Data Controlls in the template Driven Forms in the Angular

+Reactive Form
+1. Introduction to reactive Forms Approach.
+Create FormGroup and FormContreol with code in Angular

 # Follow the Below Steps